 Digital progressive lenses

-The particular difference between digital progressive and traditional progressive lens is digital’s capability to do custom areas within a lens, to tailor to an individual’s needs.
+This type of progressive lenses designs gives the most optimum view where the particular wearer’s optical needs are taken into consideration in the designing process.
+The particular difference between digital progressive and traditional progressive lens is digital’s capability to do custom areas within a lens, tailor to an individual’s needs.
 Digital progressive lenses make sure that the most precise prescription can be tailored according to a person’s face, plus how do you wear your glasses as well as the position of your eye.

 DIGITAL FREE-FORM LENSES

 The latest types of progressive lenses are digital free-form type.
-If available at the glasses store you visit, they would get recommended by opticians because they come along with huge benefits.
+As long as it is available at the glasses store you visit, the opticians will definitely recommend it because they come along with huge benefits.

 - Custom made individually